krolle08/ArtistLookUp/README.txt

 Adding a feature allowing multiple language responses would be advisable, because tests has shown that some artist only has wikipedia descriptions in specific languages.
 This service only looks for english descriptions.

+TEST:
+Expanding the different scenarios tested to see how internal errors and failed responses from external services are handled, can be further developed.
+Furthermore, performance test may be added to evaluate performance under various conditions, response times, throughput, and resource utilization and to identify bottlenecks.
+Also, security test may be relevant depending on the future development of the application.
+Examples: Penetration testing, vulnerability scanning, and injection attacks.

+EXCEPTION:
+Existing exception handling may be optimized to handle the various responses and type of request the application takes care of.
+This helps improve errors with more precise description of the issue and where it appeared and occurred, which helps to improve the stability of the application.

 ADDITIONALLY:
 Existing service calls to MusicBrainz can be updated with inspiration from MusicBrainz own library https://musicbrainz.org/doc/MusicBrainz_API#Libraries.